 - Why do you have to be so stubborn?
 Learn it.
 It won’t take you more than a week.
 For the loss of a few Xbox hours, you can acquire a new skill set.

-Most importantly, learning CSS would mean that you can strut that ass into the next design meeting and throw around words like, pseudo-classes, float, doctype, matte & leading!!!
-Damn son! think of all the respect & looks of admiration that will be sent your way.
+Most importantly, learning CSS would mean that you can walk into the next design meeting and throw around words like, pseudo-classes, float, doctype, matte & leading!!!
+Think of all the respect and looks of admiration that is gonna come your way.
 You might even get invited to the parties that designers hang out at.